projektir/bookmarker/README.md

 web-ext run
 ```

+Use `about::debugging` to properly debug the script.

 To test, enable the Bookmarks Toolbar and drag Other Bookmarks onto it.
-Click the green puzzle icon, and
+Click the pin icon.
+You
-the extension will add a silly folder to it.

-Use `about::debugging` to properly debug the script.
+will see some plain text in the popup, and you can click on it. "add bookmark" will put
+generated folders into Other Bookmarks, and "print tree" will give you a log of the current
+bookmark tree.

 ### License